microsoft/vstest-docs/RFCs/0017-Managed-TestCase-Properties.md

 * The type name must be fully qualified (in the CLR sense), including its namespace.
 Any generic classes must also include an arity value using backtick notation (`# where # is the number of type arguments that the class requires).
 * Nested classes are appended with a '+' and must also include an arity if generic.
-* There must be no whitespace included in the property value.
+* `ManagedType` name must be escaped if it doesn't conform to identifier naming rules.

 ### `ManagedMethod` Property